-The largest share of investments is taking place in 5 administrative regions in Ethiopia: Afar and Amhara in the North, Oromia in Central Ethiopia, and Gambella and the Southern Nations, Nationalities and Peoples Regions (SNNPR) in the South.
+The larger share of investments is taking place in five administrative regions in Ethiopia - Afar and Amhara in the North, Oromia in Central Ethiopia, and Gambella and the Southern Nations, Nationalities and Peoples Regions (SNNPR) in the South.

 Indian enterprises are largely concentrated in Gambella and Afar.
 Karaturi Global is the largest investor in Gambella with plans to farm palm oil, cereals, and pulses on 300,000 ha of land in the region.
-Indian investments take generally place in regions where the government offers extra tax incentives.
-Incidentally, these are regions that are targeted by the villagization program.1
+Indian investments generally take place in regions where the government offers extra tax incentives.
+Incidentally, these are regions that are targeted by the villagization program.

 Only a few direct Indian investments have been identified in Lower Omo, where 445,000 ha have been taken away since 2008 from local populations to grow mainly sugar and cotton.
-The region is primarily developed by state owned companies for the production of sugar but India is playing a key role in this region with EXIM bank (see below).
+The region is primarily developed by state-owned companies for the production of sugar but India is playing a key role in this region through the Export-Import (EXIM) bank of India (see below).